Investors look to ECB for support after bond shakeout

-LONDON, May 8 (Reuters) - Following a recent sell-off in German bunds, pension fund managers are resisting making any major changes to their exposure to European government debt, confident that demand from the European Central Bank (ECB) will stabilise markets.
+LONDON (Reuters) - Following a recent sell-off in German bunds, pension fund managers are resisting making any major changes to their exposure to European government debt, confident that demand from the European Central Bank (ECB) will stabilize markets.

 Around a third of all outstanding euro zone sovereign paper offered negative yields last month, prompting some investors to quit trades that have effectively forced them to pay governments for the privilege of lending to them long-term.